Lace Mainnet - FAQs

 What is Lace?

-Lace 1.0 is a light wallet platform built on Cardano.
+Lace is a light wallet platform built on Cardano.
 Its first release includes a light wallet, an NFT viewer, an easy staking feature, and a decentralized app (DApp) connector.
 Unlike full-node wallets, light wallets do not synchronize the full copy of the blockchain.
 Lace is all about ease, allowing you to manage your digital assets and interact with Web3 without all the complexities of a full-node wallet.
-Lace 1.0 lets you:
+Lace lets you:

-- Send and receive ADA and Cardano native tokens
+- Send and receive ada and Cardano native tokens

-- Stake your ADA and receive rewards for participating in the network
+- Stake your ada and receive rewards for participating in the network

 - Connect to and use DApps